 —Population health executive of a health system

-Interviewees recognize that technology is moving beyond being a mere enabler to playing a much bigger role in driving care into outpatient settings.
-The following are some of the ways in which technology can be used to shift care toward outpatient, home, virtual, and other alternative settings, which the interviewees stated as being critical investments for value-based care:
+Interviewees recognise that technology is moving beyond being a mere enabler to playing a much bigger role in driving care into outpatient settings.
+The following are some of the ways in which technology can be used to shift care towards outpatient, home, virtual and other alternative settings, which the interviewees stated as being critical investments for value-based care: